dyunus21/Parstagram/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Changing toolbar layout
+1. Changing toolbar layouts
-2. Fragments
+2. Implementing instant messages

 ## Video Walkthrough